bordonj/astrological-movie/README.md

 ___
 ## Description :pencil2:
 * _The Astrological Interests Selector application consumes two APIs, Aztro and imdb.
 Aztro API provides data utilised to make the second call request to imdb API._
-* _The imdb API response uses mood, compatability and color from the first call to retrieve information based on the user Zodiac_
+* _The imdb API response uses mood, compatability and color from the first call to retrieve information based on the user Zodiac._
-* __
+* _After the user selects a zodiac choice provided on the UI, the UI displays all the relevant info for the respective zodiac sign, and the possible 'interests' based on queries from the Zodiac API info._
 ___
 ## Setup/Installation Requirements :triangular_ruler:
 * Clone this project `git clone https://github.com/bordonj/astrological-movie.git` into your preferred directory